bhoov/bhoov.github.io/README.md

 - If your `elder.config.js` has `@elderjs/plugin-browser-reload': {}` in it's plugins, your browser will automatically restart after the server restarts.

 # TODO
-- [ ] Create an "institutions.yaml" much like "people.yaml" that contains location, institutionURL, etc. (How do I handle nicknames?)
+- [ ] Create an "institutions.yaml" much like "people.yaml" that contains location, institutionURL, etc. (How do I handle nicknames?
+How do I handle something like `iGEM`?)
 - [ ] Remove all CV data from `data.db`.
 Only include references like "people" and "institutions"
 - [ ] Remove old CSS from CV